Foreign Secretary Truss enters race to become next British prime minister | Politics

 British Foreign Secretary Liz Truss entered the race to replace Boris Johnson as prime minister on Monday, taking the number of candidates in an increasingly bitter and unpredictable contest to 11.
 Truss, who has held ministerial jobs in a number of government departments including trade, justice and the treasury, said she would slash taxes and maintain a tough line against Russian President Vladimir Putin.

-She is seeking to replace Johnson who was forced out on Thursday after his government imploded over a series of scandals.
+Johnson was forced out last Thursday after his government imploded over a series of scandals.
 The contest is for the leadership of the ruling Conservative Party, with the winner then becoming prime minister.
 The aim is to find a successor by September.

 "I will lead a government committed to core Conservative principles: low taxes, a firm grip on spending, driving growth in the economy, and giving people the opportunity to achieve anything they want to achieve," she said in a campaign video.
 The race followed one of the most remarkable periods in modern British political history, when more than 50 government ministers quit, denouncing Johnson's character, integrity and inability to tell the truth.